palakaggarwal27/Fin_Pulse_Android/README.md

 *   **Categorized Spending:** See exactly how much you spend on food, travel, shopping, etc.
 *   **Transaction Pulse:** A clean, searchable history of every transaction, both digital and cash.

-### 🛡️ Monitor Controls
-Complete control over your privacy.
-Choose which apps trigger the tracking bubble.
-Enable it for your banking apps and GPay, while keeping personal apps like WhatsApp private.

 ---

 ## ⚠️ Current Status